Sonoma County Climate Resilience Team

 The Sonoma model provides all the ingredients needed for building community resilience:

 - Integration of mitigation and adaptation

 - Innovative funding strategies

-Our goal is to pioneer transferable strategies needed by local communities worldwide for key audiences such as city planners, local elected officials, agriculture, energy providers, health departments, water and transportation agencies.
-We are seeking investors to realize the potential of this winning model.
+Our goal is to pioneer transferable strategies needed by local communities worldwide for key audiences such as city planners, local elected officials, agriculture, energy, telecommunications, emergency managers, health departments, water and transportation agencies.

 The Partnership for Resilience and Preparedness (PREP) Platform: Harnessing the Data Revolution for Climate Resilience

-The Water Agency’s very own Ann DuBay spoke at an international climate summit in New York City on September 22 on behalf of the Sonoma County Climate Resilience Team.
+The Water Agency’s Ann DuBay spoke at an international climate summit in New York City on September 22, 2016 on behalf of the Sonoma County Climate Resilience Team.
 This event highlighted how the data revolution and public-private collaborations for building climate resilience are creating more timely, accessible, user-friendly, and user-customizable data to support decision making.
 Watch a video of Ann's presentation on our Facebook page.
 Watch a video of the entire event here - Ann’s presentation starts at 1:38:00.